Platform-OS/platformos-documentation/pages/guides/third_party_api_integration/persist_part_of_third_party_api_response.md

 }
 ```

 The mutation itself will pass the arguments to a form we called `callback_persist_in_custom_attribute`.
 We need to make sure that configuration includes the fields we want to persist.
-Please note: by re-using an idea of `form_configuration` here, you can then easily send additional emails, smses or even another api calls.
-All we want to do in this example though, is to store the value, so we will not add any extra notifications.
+Please note: by re-using an idea of `form_configuration` here, you can then easily send additional emails, SMSes or even another API calls.
+All we want to do in this example though is to store the value, so we will not add any extra notifications.

 {% raw %}